Rating: 10 / 10

 UPS / DOWNS

-AmpHub is a lot of fun, I have experimented with it for some time now and I have been very impressed from the first moment.
+AmpHub is a lot of fun, I have been enjoying it for months and I have been very impressed from the first moment.
 The majority of the gear is very well done by the fellas at Ignite Amps, their reputation for high quality tech and tones has once again been elevated.
-I wouldn’t call any of the amps a dead-on 1:1 replica but almost all of the components provide users with at very least a solid impression of their analog inspirations.
-Only a couple selections left me wanting a little more which is impressive given the amount of gear available.
+Only a couple selections leave me wanting a little more which is impressive given the amount of gear available across the entire selection.
+There is simply no style that cannot be pulled off with AmpHub minus maybe anything involving fuzz.
+I just don’t see how it’s possible for any guitarist to open AmpHub and not find something to enjoy.

 See more: STL Tones – Tonehub Audio Examples